CharlaChai/COMBINE_workshop/README.md

 The function `spacegm.construct_graph_for_region` also generates some visualisations for each region, stored under `graph_img_output` and `voronoi_polygon_img_output`.

+The full cellular graph for each region in the dataset can be accessed using the class method `get_full`:

+And the n-hop (n=3 in this example) subgraph of region `i` around its center node `j` can be accessed using the class method `get_subgraph`:

 # Step 2: Construct `CellularGraphDataset`

 `CellularGraphDataset` will be the major data container used in model training and evaluation.
 This object also handles all the featurization, subgraph sampling, and other necessary functionalities for SPACE-GM.

 We previously saved all regions as networkx graphs, now we initialize the dataset object using these graph files

+By default, indexing the dataset object will yield an n-hop subgraph around a randomly picked center node (see class method `pick_center`) in the specified region: